goschtl/zope/zope.release/trunk/src/zope/release/README.txt

 Zope Release Tools
 ==================

-This package provides a set of scripts and tools to manage Good-Known-Sets, or short KGSs.
-A KGS is a set of package distributions that are known to work well together.
-You can verify this, for example, by running all the tests of all the packages at once.
+This package provides some tools to manage Zope 3 releases.
+It extends the scripts provided by ``zope.kgs`` with Zope-specifc scripts, such as updating the Zope 3 source tree and uploading files to the download location.

-Let me show you how a typical controlled packages configuration file looks
+Here is an examplatory controlled packages configuration file:
-like:

   >>> import tempfile
   >>> cfgFile = tempfile.mktemp('-cp.cfg')